Asabeneh/Git-and-Github/README.md

 ```
 Once, the repository is intialized git tracks the changes in the files and folders.
 ## 5. Add file to the staging area
-File can be added to the stage area in multiple ways.
+File can be added to the stagging area in multiple ways.
 To add single file
 ```shell
    git add filename
 ```